Etherton History, Family Crest & Coats of Arms

 - Trudy S. Etherton, American Republican politician, Indiana State Auditor, 1968-70

-- Monroe Etherton, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1912
+- Monroe Etherton, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1912

-- J. E. Etherton, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1936
+- J. E. Etherton, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1936

 - Ralph Humphrey Etherton (1904-1987), British barrister and Conservative politician